atlas77-lang/Atlas77/README.md

 ### v0.5 Phoenix Release Timeline
 The v0.5 is a complete rewrite of Atlas77, it aligns better with the end goal of the language (see _Goal of the language_).
+Up until the ``v0.5-alpha4``, the compiler will trust you when it comes to types.

 #### v0.5-alpha1: Core Foundations
 - Functions: Define and call functions.
 - Variables: Immutable and mutable variables.